EducloudHQ/rest_with_cdk_typescript/content/delete/create_a_lambda_function.md

 ## Create a Lambda Resource

 Create a Lambda resource to handle the API requests and delete data from the DynamoDB table.
+Navigate to `lib/*-stack.ts` and modify it with the following code.

 ```ts